how to install zoom on raspberry pi

 Note: If you are hosting the meeting on your computer for the test, you can get the Meeting ID by click on the little (i) in the top left of the window.

-• Finally, accept the term of services to join the meeting
+• Accept the term of services to join the meeting

 • If there is a password to access it, you need to type it here: